HackRU/sledge/docs/ClientServerCommunication.md

 Specifically for a `request` there's a special type of "validation" error that's always checked for to ensure the object has the right "shape".
 For instance, that if a specific property is expected to be a list of positive integers, then it meets that requirement.
-This reason this is separated out (instead of say, just checking each number is a positive integer as we use the object) is it's easier to write the handle methods if we can safely cast it to that type in typescript.
+The reason this is separated out (instead of say, just checking each number is a positive integer as we use the object) is it's easier to write the handle methods if we can safely cast it to that type in typescript.
 This is only done for `request` because we only care